ankit2788/ankit2788.github.io/_posts/2024-06-25-The Base Momentum Portfolio.md

 ---

-The [last article](/projectquant/2024-06-21-Momentum-in-India) was all about the History of Momentum Investing in India, and how does it fare with other style factors.
+In the [previous article](/projectquant/2024-06-25-Momentum-in-India) was all about the History of Momentum Investing in India, and how does it fare with other style factors.
 In this article, I will outline different implementations of a Momentum strategy, and study the historical properties of a range of simple Momentum strategies (prototype factors).
 In addition to Historical properties, we will compare how this base prototype fares with other variations in our base selection.

 ## Base Momentum Fund - The Prototype